hidny/CuboidNetSolver/docs/AlgorithmExplanation.md

 The trick is to add an artificial constraint on how to add cells to the cuboid while just barely searching all possibilities.
 With a bit of experimentation, I found that if I artificially force the order in which I add cells to match the order/path in which a deterministic breadth-first search algorithm would explore the net from the bottom cell, the algorithm will have three nice properties:
 1. The algo will search every possible net because a breadth-first search algorithm is more than capable of searching any finite net.
 2. At every step of the recursive function, the number of options will be constrained by the last cell added, severely reducing its branching factor.
-3. Because the breadth-first search algorithm is deterministic, if we ignore symmetry for a minute, every net and partial net will have only 1 way the breadth-first search algo wil explore it, so without bothering to record previously checked paths, we will visit every possible net once.
+3. Because the breadth-first search algorithm is deterministic, if we ignore symmetry for a minute, every net and partial net will have only 1 way the breadth-first search algo will explore it, so without bothering to record previously checked paths, we will visit every possible net once.
 If we don't ignore symmetry, every net could be visited up to 8* times, which is still not too bad.

 I don't think it's possible to over-estimate how important idea #3 is.
 I think it's a greater improvement than all the other optimizations I created combined.

 At this point, I hope the idea in pics/exampleTransformation.png is starting to make sense.

 *: Technically, if you're looking for a net that fits two cuboid shapes, the max number of duplicates is more like 8 times the number of iterations of the first loop, but it's still relatively small, and, in practice, that number is probably way above average.